strapi-community/website/README.md

 ### 📜 Page implementation

-A valid submission should contain **one** of the following three pages to showcase all the components as a whole.
+A valid submission should contain all the components described below, this can be either on a single page or multiple pages.

 #### The home page
 This page should consist of at least a hero component that functions as a call-to-action to click through to another page.